 Greetings and Happy Feast Day!

 Tonight, our sisters will begin to honor the life of St. Scholastica and the story of her great love and prayer.
-All we know of Saint Scholastica was shared by Saint Gregory the Great in his Dialogues.
-The story of her great love for her brother and her God is one of the first we learn as new members in Benedictine life…and we spend the next several years in the monastery seeking to follow that storied model of faithful love and prayer.
+According to our tradition, Saint Scholastica was the sister (and some would say twin) to Saint Benedict of Nursia.
+However, all we know of her was shared by Saint Gregory the Great in his Dialogues.
+The story of her great love for both God and her brother is one of the first lessons we learn as new members in Benedictine life…and then we spend the next several years in the monastery seeking to follow that storied model of faithful love and prayer.

-Saint Scholastica is a patroness for protection from storm (or for those in need of rain) and her icons often include the lightning and rain, the result of her deep prayer.
-Her patronage is also called upon by Benedictine abbesses and prioress today with the symbols of the Rule and Crosier.
-Finally, Scholastica is also the patroness of all Benedictine sisters and nuns; the dove, a reminder of her souls flight into heaven, is a reminder of our charism and call to “seek God in everyone and everything, everyday of our lives.”
+Saint Scholastica is a patroness for protection from storm (or for those in need of rain) and her icons often include the lightning and rain that were the result of her deep prayer.
+Her patronage is also called upon by Benedictine abbesses and prioress today.
+Her signs of leadership include the symbols of the Rule and Crosier.
+Finally, Scholastica is also the patroness of all Benedictine sisters and nuns; the dove, a reminder of her soul’s flight into heaven, is a reminder of our charism and call to “seek God in everyone and everything, everyday of our lives.”